cihatfurkaneken/LibraryApp/README.md

 ![stock](https://user-images.githubusercontent.com/48259639/116786141-ccf70a80-aaa5-11eb-957c-5dacd785e7de.png)

--
+- The number of books can be tracked and new ones can be added

 **Book Tracking**

 ![track](https://user-images.githubusercontent.com/48259639/116786150-d4b6af00-aaa5-11eb-9aee-5a40aaa838ec.png)

--Book follow-up and book entrusting
+- Book follow-up and book entrusting

 **Login**